tunnels-is/stunturn/README.md

 # Tunnels NAT Penetrator
 The tunnels NAT penetrator pairs `initiators` and `receivers` using an `access_key`.

+## Public signaling server comming soon
+We will be launching a public signaling server @ signal.tunnels.is this week (free of use).

 ## todo
  - add configurable timeouts
  - add more (outside module) error flow control